Video feedback: In entertainment

-"Howl-around" and Doctor Who title sequence
+"Howlround" and Doctor Who title sequence

-This technique—under the name "howl-around"—was employed for the opening titles sequence for the British science fiction series Doctor Who, which employed this technique from 1963 to 1973.
+This technique—under the name "howlround"—was employed for the opening titles sequence for the British science fiction series Doctor Who, which employed this technique from 1963 to 1973.

 Initially this was in black and white, and redone in 1967 to showcase the show's new 625-line broadcast resolution and feature the Doctor's face (Patrick Troughton at that time).
-It was redone again, in colour this time, in 1970.
+When the time came for a new Doctor (Jon Pertwee) and the show was to be filmed in colour, an attempt was made to film the 'Howlround' effect in colour too.
+This proved to be ineffective, so they filmed the entire new title sequence in black and white (Apart from a colour photo of actor Jon Pertwee) and used camera filters to give the illusion of colour.
 The next title sequence for the show, which debuted in 1973, abandoned this technique in favour of slit-scan photography.